Kevin Hern: Caucus memberships

+2026 U.S. Senate election

+Following President Trump's announcement that he was nominating Markwayne Mullin to be the secretary of Homeland Security, Hern announced that he would run for Mullin's Senate seat (the seat was originally held by former Senator Jim Inhofe) in the 2026 election.
+In March 2026, Trump endorsed Hern.

 Political positions

-During his political career Hern has positioned himself as close to Donald Trump and emphasized his own business experience.
+During his political career Hern has positioned himself close to Donald Trump and emphasized his own business experience.

 Welfare

 Hern has called current welfare spending "tragic".
 He is a strong supporter of work requirements for welfare programs and credits his support of the Temporary Assistance for Needy Families program to its work requirement.

 Healthcare

 Hern opposes extending tax credits for the Affordable Care Act.

 Election laws

 Hern opposes ranked-choice primary voting.

+Environment

+Hern has expressed skepticism that humans are causing climate change.

 Personal life

 Hern and his wife, Tammy, have three children and four grandchildren.
 It is his second marriage.